Sarthak7219/Sarthak7219.github.io/content/hero/index.md

 ---
 title: 'Hello, my name is'
-name: 'Yashita Namdeo'
+name: 'Sarthak Rangari'
-subtitle: 'I love exploring new things!'
+subtitle: '< And I love to  Code! />'
 buttonText: 'Get In Touch'
 ---

-I'm a Final Year Computer Science Engineering Student at SVVV, Indore.
-Primarily interested in Web Development and Data Science.
+I'm a final year BTech student in the department of Mechanical Engineering at [IIT Roorkee](https://www.iitr.ac.in/).

-I enjoy learning new skills and implementing them in real life!
+My interests lies in Software and Full Stack Development.
+I like to solve complex problems using Tech and challenge myself!